Hashcat

 includes a variety of effective rules in/usr/share/hashcat/rules

-. can also be created.
+.
+Custom file rules can also be created.

 If rule functions are on the same line, they are applied consecutively to each word.